 Daugherty is a native of Columbus, Ohio.
 She is the daughter of Naomi and Jim Brewer and has two brothers and one sister.
-She and her husband, Mike, are the parents of 10-year-old twins.
-An active and athletic person, Daugherty along with former assistant coach Sunny Smallwood, completed the 200-mile Seattle to Portland Bike Ride in July, 2002.
+She and her husband, Mike, are the parents of 11-year-old twins.
+An active and athletic person, Daugherty's hobbies include cycling, yoga, pilates, scuba diving and being a soccer mom.